seanshahkarami/ca-manager/examples/rabbitmq.md

 To complete this example, let's connect a Python client using the [pika](http://pika.readthedocs.io/en/0.10.0/) library.

-First, the client needs a copy of the CA's certificate.
-Let's suppose we copy it to `/path/to/ca.crt`.
-Below is the complete example client code.
+In order to authenticate the server, the client needs to know and trust who the CA is who signed the server certificate.
+Concretely, this means we need to copy the CA certificate to the client at some path `/path/to/ca.crt`.

 ```python
 import pika